 Each student is assigned an individual number to facilitate their identification by university administration.
-You’ll need to provide your matriculation number when you take examinations, for example.
+You’ll need to provide your student ID number when you take examinations, for example.

 A list of all students at a university.

-MINT stands for mathematics, informatics, natural sciences and technology.
+MINT stands for mathematics, information technology, natural sciences and technology.
 Areas of study or entire study programmes that focus on these subjects are referred to as MINT subjects.
 The acronym “STEM” is sometimes also used; this stands for science, technology, engineering and mathematics.